3000 Cups of Deceit

 right at the crucial moment in the girls’ education when they were taking their board exams….
 Because we love our students, we have continued to teach them….
 The government is on our side, and they wrote two letters [to Naseer] asking her, “Please, do not stop paying the teachers.”
 But she told the government, “What can I do?
 CAI has terminated the program—they do not have any money to pay the teachers’ salary.”… We have not been paid since two months, and now including July it will be three months….
 What will happen to us?
 What are we supposed to do?… CAI has snatched our jobs away from us without any reason.

-During his investigation of CAI, Attorney General Bullock (who became governor of Montana in 2013) determined that the charity’s misdeeds were exacerbated by the fact that for much of its existence “there was a deliberate effort to put people who are loyal to Mortenson on the board.”
+During his investigation of CAI, Montana Attorney General Steve Bullock (who became governor of that state in 2013) determined that the charity’s misdeeds were exacerbated by the fact that for much of its existence “there was a deliberate effort to put people who are loyal to Mortenson on the board.”
 Bullock thus forbade Mortenson to hold any position at the charity involving financial oversight, and required CAI to replace its entire board, which at the time consisted of Mortenson and two devoted acolytes, Abdul Jabbar and Karen McCown.

 Individually and collectively, the three board members had made some blatantly false statements when the scandal erupted.
 Jabbar declared, for example, “There has been absolutely no financial misappropriation.”
 Mortenson, Jabbar, and McCown issued a press release asserting, “Greg has personally donated hundreds of thousands of dollars to the organization, which includes a percentage of his royalties from his books, and worked for the organization without compensation for a number of years.”
 According to CAI’s financial records, though, at no point since the charity’s inception did Mortenson ever work without receiving a paycheck, and the hundreds of thousands of dollars Mortenson “personally donated” to CAI actually amounted to two checks issued just 48 hours before the press release was written.

-One of the last acts by McCown and Jabbar before Bullock forced them to resign was to appoint seven new members to the board of directors, with input from Mortenson, and loyalty to Mortenson appears to have been one of the main criteria for selection, effectively subverting Bullock’s intent to replace the board with independent directors.
+One of the last acts by McCown and Jabbar before Bullock forced them to resign was to appoint seven new members to the board of directors, with input from Mortenson, and loyalty to Mortenson appears to have been one of the main criteria for selection, subverting Bullock’s intent to replace the board with independent directors.
 The new board subsequently appointed George McCown, Karen’s husband, to the board as an eighth director, bestowed the title “emeritus advisor” to Karen McCown and Jabbar, and invited Mortenson to remain on the board as a ninth, “ex-officio,” member.
-Thus, CAI continues to be guided by the same individuals who drove CAI over the cliff, Mortenson continues to exert influence over CAI’s operations, and he continues to receive a six-figure salary.
+Thus, CAI continued to be guided by the same individuals who drove CAI over the cliff, Mortenson continued to exert influence over CAI’s operations, and he continued to receive a six-figure salary.

 Despite CAI’s integral role in the conception, creation, and marketing of Three Cups of Tea, the CAI board of directors has given no indication that CAI intends to do anything to inform potential donors that the book is substantially a work of fiction.
 Like Mortenson’s publisher, Viking Penguin, the CAI board believes that Mortenson has no legal obligation to be truthful, and seems unconcerned about its complicity in Mortenson’s acts of literary flimflam as long as donations continue to roll in.
 A strong argument can be made that the United States Constitution does indeed give Mortenson license to fill his books with lies, and similarly entitles Viking Penguin to sell these false accounts as works of nonfiction.
 But even though Mortenson, his publisher, and the CAI board may have a legal right to take the public for a ride, the First Amendment doesn’t absolve their ethical responsibility to be truthful.
 Mortenson and his enablers seem to have lost sight of this.